pawelpaszki/labMoviesApp/README.md

 In wide screen resolution [react-dropdown](https://www.npmjs.com/package/react-dropdown) is used (with some customizations)

 ## Data picker
-When creating fantasy movie or performing advanced search, [dropdowns](https://www.npmjs.com/package/react-dropdown) are provided to easily select date(s).
+When creating fantasy movie or performing advanced search, [data pickers](https://www.npmjs.com/package/react-dropdown) are provided to easily select date(s).

 ## TMDB database
 These databases need to be created in the [supabase](https://app.supabase.com/) to be able to use this application: